pghvlaans/sbotools/man/post-release/sbotools.hints.5.md

 Blacklist entries supersede optional dependency requests.

-To ask [sboupgrade(1)](sboupgrade.1.md) to rebuild a script's reverse dependencies upon upgrade, place the name of the script on its own line with no whitespace, prepending a tilde:
+To ask [sboupgrade(1)](sboupgrade.1.md) to rebuild a script's reverse dependencies upon upgrade or reinstall, place the name of the script on its own line with no whitespace, prepending a tilde:

-˜libmodplug
+    ~libmodplug

 Many scripts on **SlackBuilds.org** have optional dependencies.
 To make **sbotools** recognize one or more optional dependencies for a script,